 Aerial Video Surveillance

-Airborne surveillance is widely used in a range of civilian and military applications, such as search and rescue missions, border security, resource exploration, wildfire and oil spill detection, target tracking, aerial surveillance, and more.
+Airborne surveillance is widely used in a range of civilian and military applications, such as search and rescue missions, border security, resource exploration, wildfire and oil spill detection, target tracking, aerial surveillance systems, and more.
 The unmanned airborne vehicle (UAV) is equipped with special sensors (day / night) to image objects on the ground and assign the recognition task (surveillance) to the crew, or record image data and interpret it off-line.
 Pilotless airborne vehicles with sensors carrying platforms transmit the data to a ground control station, for analysis and data interpretation.

 HCL offers a full suite of real-time aerial video surveillance capabilities, from blur noise images to clear imagery to large-area visualization and video processing.
 We offer image processing technologies for real time image acquisition, image pre-processing for noise removal and adaptive enhancements, to create a comprehensive, panoramic view display.
 HCL has real-time enhancement and geo-registration capabilities.
 This helps improve accuracy in search, moving object tracking, region of interest processing, geo-location identification, image area measurement, of image database creation of targets under various resolutions with feature details.

 Embedded Vision Engine